Skip to content

 If you’re a smart cookie and can solve the nine-dot puzzle, put your genius to work on this variation of the old puzzle.

-Try thinking ‘out of the triangle.’
+Try thinking outside of the triangle.

 If you don’t know the answers to either puzzle, go here.